 If you’ve had dark under-eye circles since childhood, you’ve probably tried a lot of different things to get rid of them.
 Heavens knows I have.
 My eyes have dark circles underneath them, thanks to genetics and my skin tone.
 Though there are foods that claim to lighten them, none have worked for me.
 I’ve used niacinamide which reduced them by a small fraction.
 Algenist’s Triple Algae Eye Renewal Balm lightened them close to 50%, which was far better than I thought possible for an over-the-counter product.
 But like every other cosmetic solution I’ve tried, it didn’t alleviate my need to use a cover-up under my eyes.
 I also tried the Lyma laser to lighten them, but fifteen minutes of daily usage every day for 90 days proved beyond my patience level, and I gave up after one month.

-Wearing makeup has been part of my daily routine.
-But, the pandemic has changed my relationship with cosmetics.
-I’ve grown to love going bare-faced and only wear makeup about once a week.
-When I apply eye makeup these days (which I used to do every day, pre-pandemic), it feels uncomfortable and foreign.
+Wearing makeup has been part of my daily routine, but I’ve grown to love going bare-faced and only wear makeup about once a week.
+When I apply eye makeup these days (which I used to do every day), it feels uncomfortable and foreign.
 But no matter how accepting I’ve become of my unmade face, I can’t get past my dark under-eye circles.
 So I decided to finally go big, which for me meant going to a professional.

 When I called my local cosmetic dermatologist, I said I wasn’t sure what service I wanted for under-eye circle lightening but was open to laser, prescription cream, or fillers.
 Those were the three solutions I’d read about, and I wasn’t sure which I was a better match for.
 When they suggested "PRP," I replied with a tentative "OK" without knowing what it was.
 Once at the appointment, the practitioner confirmed that would be the best fit for me and explained what it was.
 When they told me it was safer than fillers, more effective than lasers, and less expensive than either, my response was an enthusiastic "Yes!"